davep33l/fx-net/README.md

 # FX NET

-FX NET is a program that can parse FX trading data from a trade file and produce a breakdown/summary of netted ammounts by client, currency and value date.
+FX NET is a program that can parse FX (Foreign Exchange) trading data from a trade file and produce a breakdown/summary of netted ammounts by client, currency and value date.
 It can also produce formatted payment files for manual review and consumption into a downstream payment application for executing payments.

 In finance and banking, operations staff currently perform manual calculations in order to net FX trading data for clients in order to send payments for the agreed FX trades executed.
 This is a time consuming process and has risks for manual error which can result in costs (overdraft charges).